Dryer Takes Too Long to Dry? Here’s Why

 〰️ Crushed Flexible Hose

-The accordion hose behind the dryer kinks and crushes easily when the unit is pushed back — restricting airflow as badly as a clogged duct.
-If yours is vinyl, replace it with rigid or semi-rigid metal (less crushing, less lint buildup, and required by current code). ~20 minutes, under $30 in materials.
+The accordion hose behind the dryer kinks and crushes easily when the unit is pushed back, restricting airflow as badly as a clogged duct.
+If yours is vinyl, it should be replaced with rigid or semi-rigid metal — less crushing, less lint buildup, and required by current code.
+A technician can swap it during the visit.

 🔧 Compacted Duct (Pro Clean) $100–$200